taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 their references, and they are self-describing, so go ask them".
 It doesn't burn in any concerns about URL path building, or the types of reference we support.

+## Changes to HTTP references format

+## Changes to AMQP references format

+## Changes to publication of API references and schemas

+## Changes to taskcluster client building procedure

+## Changes to taskcluster client features and configuration

+## Changes to adding taskcluster client as a service dependency

+## Changes to projects that depend on a taskcluster client

+## Changes to `taskcluster-proxy` and its configuration

+## Changes to workers that use clients

+## Changes to task process environment variables in workers

+## Changes to tasks that use `taskcluster-proxy`

+## Changes to tasks that use a taskcluster-client

+## Changes to `taskcluster-lib-urls`

+## Changes to building docs site

+## Changes to taskcluster platform development lifecycle

 # Open Questions